Transverse superconducting diode without parity and time-reversal violation

-Up to now, we have focused on superconductors with two-fold anisotropy.
-Here we generalize our proposal to a high-$T_c$ SC platform with four-fold anisotropy.
-The primary advantage of superconducting electronic devices based on high-$T_c$ SC stems from their ability to operate at more economically viable temperatures and a sufficiently wide current operating range due to their large critical currents~\cite{orenstein2000advances}.
+\emph{high-$T_c$ superconductor platform.}---Up to now, we have focused on CGOST based on superconductors with two-fold anisotropy.
+Here, we point out that the high-$T_c$ SC platform is naturally compatible with our proposal, employing their four-fold pairing anisotropy.
+The primary advantage of this way stems from the ability of high-$T_c$ SC to operate at more economically viable temperatures and a sufficiently wide current operating range due to its large critical currents~\cite{orenstein2000advances,chen2016high}.